plerup/espsoftwareserial/README.md

 actual maximum number of SoftwareSerial instances in a sketch.
 To reduce the memory footprint of these tables, define SOFTWARESERIAL_MAX_INSTS to the total number of SoftwareSerial objects your sketch uses.

+Updating EspSoftwareSerial in the esp8266com/esp8266 Arduino build environment

+The EspSoftwareSerial is used as a Git submodule in the esp8266 source tree, specifically in .../esp8266/libraries/SoftwareSerial when using a Github repository clone in your Arduino sketchbook hardware directory.
+This supersedes any version of EspSoftwareSerial installed for instance via the Arduino library manager.

+The responsible maintainer of the esp8266 repository has kindly shared the following command line instructions:

+To update esp8266/arduino SoftwareSerial submodule to lastest master:

+(optional, clean it:)
+$ rm -rf libraries/SoftwareSerial
+$ git submodule update --init
+(now update it:)
+$ cd libraries/SoftwareSerial
+$ git checkout master
+$ git pull